 "That's an excellent name," Lucius replied.

-"Well we'll update his incubator with the new name," the nurse said, getting a marker and making the new name card.
+"We'll update his incubator with the new name," the nurse said, getting a marker and making the new name card.

-"Go home and get some rest dear, but do try to relieve me before nine," Narcissa said.
+"Go home and get some rest, dear, but do try to relieve me before nine," Narcissa said.

 Lucius agreed and went home.
 Narcissa took his chair.